 Budgeting and tracking your cash flow is the cornerstone of managing your personal finances.
 You have to KNOW YOUR NUMBERS in order to make many important decisions in life.
 You also have to know yourself, but more on that another time.

-Even if you do use (and love) a budget spreadsheet, these apps can be a useful to use in conjunction with it as they are a time saving, although not always as accurate, alternative to manual tracking.
+Even if you do use (and love) a budget spreadsheet, these apps can be useful to use in conjunction with it as they are time-saving, although not always as accurate, as an alternative to manual tracking.

 Here they are:

 This is a well-laid-out and easy-to-use app with lots of detailed features.
 It allows you to set a simple or detailed budget and provides bill forecasting.
 The paid version allows automatic uploading of transaction data but unfortunately, the free version requires manually entering data.

 It’s likely that your bank will also have an app that enables you to track expenses and keep up to date with your balances.
 The level of features and useability will vary significantly between banks, but it’s definitely worth checking out what is available on your existing banking app.

 Money Tree is another great app that enables you to link all your bank accounts, credit cards, digital money and even your superannuation into one central dashboard (even on the free version.)
 The interface isn’t as visually appealing as other apps, but its functionality is good.